nik-kor/story-editor/README.md

 * test reducers

-The app didn't support IE8 because we habe to polifill Range-api.
+The app didn't support IE8 because we have to polifill Range-api.